 On October 22, 2019, the Company announced that it signed a definitive agreement with The Supreme Cannabis Company, Inc. ("Supreme Cannabis") to manufacture and distribute pre-rolls for Supreme Cannabis' portfolio of brands at the Indiva Facility.
-The Supreme Cannabis portfolio includes the recognized premium recreational and wellness brands 7ACRES, Sugarleaf, Blissco and KKE.
+The Supreme Cannabis portfolio included the recognized premium recreational and wellness brands 7ACRES, Sugarleaf, Blissco and KKE.
+The term of the agreement expired in accordance with its terms on October 21, 2020 and the Company ceased supplying the Supreme Cannabis portfolio of brands.